openearth/xbeach-docs/docs/xbeach_manual.rst

 Fortran binary
 ^^^^^^^^^^^^^^

-Output files in Fortran binary format are bare matrix dumps of XBeach’ computational matrices.
+Output files in Fortran binary format are bare matrix dumps of XBeachâ computational matrices.
 At each output time, one such matrix block is added to the output file.
 These files can generally be read by binary read functions, like *fread* in Matlab and the *struct* package in